ItsDrTsach/together-we-strong-c4s/style-guide.md

     ```
     4. repeat as necessary.

-5. add  a table of contents.
+5. add  a legend before the sections
     1. add h2 header named "Here You Can Find".
-    5. under it a make a bullet list of the list's sections names in bold, with short explanations, using relative links like so:
+    2. under it a make a bullet list of the all the list's sections' names in bold, with short explanations, using relative links like so:

     ```
     * [__section__](#section)-  <!--two spaces fot new line-->
     many recipes for pumpkin

-    * [__another section__](another-section)-  <!--two spaces fot new line-->
+    * [__another section__](#another-section)-  <!--two spaces fot new line-->
     ways to slay vampires
     ```